A Red Road to Palestine

 Our Collaborative Approach

-As we build Red Road to the West Bank, we’re releasing rough cuts of scenes as they’re completed.
+As we build Red Road to Palestine, we’re releasing rough cuts of scenes as they’re completed.
 This serves two purposes: to gather critical feedback from our community, and to make these clips immediately useful for the movement.
 We believe in making this film with the people, not just for them—and in contributing to the struggle now, not just years down the line.

 The Team